 - "Stachybotrys" is a highly-toxic type of mold that has been related to human death.

 Toxic Mold: How It Survives

-Mold lives off of any organic matter, and loves a warm, humid environment.
-This includes your leather jacket, a peach, old newspapers, bathroom walls, windowsills, ceilings and wall-paper.
-Most often, mildew, which is a form of mold or fungus, infests our living or workspaces when there is a high level of moisture, like a musty basement or a shower wall.
+Mold lives off of any organic matter and loves a warm, humid environment.
+This includes your leather jacket, a peach, old newspapers, bathroom walls, windowsills, ceilings, and wall-paper.
+Most often, mildew, which is a form of mold or fungus, infects our living or workspaces when there is a high level of moisture, like a musty basement or a shower wall.
 It comes in through our walls, windows, doors, carpets, or under the refrigerator.

 Mold spores can also be carried in on our clothing, shoes, pets and our bodies.
 Doctors warn against breathing in mold over long periods of time.
 Often times, our homes and offices are infested with toxic mold and mildew.
 And, because it can hide in cracks in our walls, as well as other invisible places, most of us are unaware that we are being exposed to the extremely harmful effects.

 Today, mold growth in homes and places of work is more of a health issue than we may think.
 So it's important that you recognize the symptoms of mold in your home, and take steps to protect yourself and your family.